-Filling the top of your sales funnel with leads is tough -- especially when you're relying on traditional methods.
-Sending cold emails and scraping together lists can be incredibly demoralizing, right?
-Most of those people don't really want to talk to you ... and they can be pretty hostile about it.
+The whole lead generation process is tough -- especially when you only rely on traditional methods.
+Sending cold emails and scraping together lists can be incredibly demoralizing because, let's face it -- most of those people don't really want to talk to you.

-So what if I told you that you could still reach your leads quota using methods that actually add value to your prospect's day?
+What if you could still reach your lead generation goals using methods that actually add value for your prospects?

 This utopia of lead generation is, in fact, a possibility.
-To walk you through some of the different options, I've detailed 13 examples of modern lead generation methods below.
-And to prove they actually work, I spent some time reaching out to the companies to learn more about the results of each initiative.
+To walk you through some of the different options, we've detailed several examples of modern lead generation methods below.
+These ideas provide valuable information to prospects that helps them instead of pushing them to buy from your brand.

 1) Collect and share success secrets from thought leaders.

 Want to provide unique value in your content?
 Start by reaching out to a thought leader in your industry.
-By interviewing an expert to uncover their secrets, you're proving to your potential customers that you're dedicated to delivering the best advice that's out there.
+By interviewing an expert to uncover their secrets, you prove to potential customers that you're dedicated to delivering the best advice out there.

-Below you'll see Groove's take on this approach through their interview with the CEO of Olark.
+Below you'll see Groove's take on this approach through its interview with the CEO of The Foundation.
 The folks at Groove frequently interview successful founders and ask really specific questions that everyone can learn from.
-They then share those interviews with their potential audience on their blog.
+Then, Groove shares those interviews with its potential audience on its blog.

-2) Make awesome Help videos solving a real issue for prospects.
+2) Make awesome Help videos to solve an issue for prospects.

 Help videos can solve a real problem for potential customers in a format that's both entertaining and easily digestible.